 - The Green Lanterns and related corps are powered by the emotions of all living things.
 The GLC itself is fueled by Heroic Willpower; the others are Unstoppable Rage, Greed, Fear, Hope, Compassion, and The Power of Love.
 There is a danger for several corps that the emotion they wield will overpower them (for example, the Star Sapphires that use love energy are subject to Love Makes You Crazy).

 - "Obsession" might be a better name for it than "Love".
-It's not just a coincidence that their entity is named Parasite.
+It's not just a coincidence that their entity is named Predator.

 - The Hitchhiker's Guide to the Galaxy has several.